YieldRay/soda/README.md

 Next.js is also supported out of the box.

 > [!TIP]
 > This library is designed to maintain a small footprint, making it easy to integrate with other libraries in the ecosystem.
-> For instance, it pairs well with Tailwind CSS, although this does not depend on it.
+> For instance, it pairs well with Tailwind CSS, though it does not depend on it.

 # Documentation